 Mistakes to Avoid Before You Go

-Choosing Accommodation Solely on Price
+1. Choosing Accommodation Solely on Price

-Not Being Organized, Even a Little Bit
+3. Not Being Organized, Even a Little Bit

 You can use the U.S. dollar in many countries, but you will always get the best exchange rate in a country’s local currency.
 I always take out local currency from an ATM as soon as I land.
 It’s better to pay an extra dollar or two at an airport ATM than a lot more at a currency exchange station, or to be wandering around with no cash looking for an ATM.

 Mistakes to Avoid in Transit

-Leaving Your Stuff Unattended
+1. Leaving Your Stuff Unattended

-Not Having a Plan when You Land
+2. Not Having a Plan when You Land

-Not Having a Plan B
+3. Not Having a Plan B

 Sometimes things go wrong.
-Have a plan B if your flight gets cancelled, and I don’t recommend planning anything for your first day at your destination—it might be 24 hours before you can get on another flight!
+It’s a fact of life and a fact of travel!
+So have a plan B if your flight gets cancelled.
+Also, I don’t recommend planning anything for your first day at your destination—it might be 24 hours before you can get on another flight to get there!
 Roll with the punches, make the most of every situation and opportunity you’re given, but have a contingency plan if things don’t go smoothly.

 Mistakes to Avoid on Your Trip

-Not Being Self-aware
+1. Not Being Self-aware

-Not Checking In
+3. Not Checking In with Loved Ones

-Not Asking Someone to Take Your Picture
+4. Not Asking Someone to Take Your Picture